UrNas/datamodel-v1.1-feedback/README.md

 );
 ```

-The `@linkTable` directive should be used when you want to:
+The `@relationTable` directive should be used when you want to:

 - remove the underscore in front of the relation name
 - call the foreign key columns in the relation table something else than `A` and `B`